DanielSc4/danielsc4.github.io/_pages/about.md

 Hi!
 I am `Daniel`, a (double) third-year PhD student at the [🇮🇹 University of Milano - Bicocca](https://en.unimib.it/) and the [🇳🇱 University of Groningen](https://rug.nl/) working on interpretability, fairness and security of generative (and non-generative) Large Language Models.
 My supervisors are [Elisabetta Fersini](https://www.unimib.it/elisabetta-fersini) and [Malvina Nissim](https://www.rug.nl/staff/m.nissim/?lang=en).

-🔬 My research focuses on the use of interpretability as a tool to make generative models safer, more reliable and less toxic to extend and improve their real-world applications.
+🔬 My research uses interpretability to understand how generative models work internally, and how that understanding can make them more reliable, controllable, and capable — from single-model behavior to the increasingly complex agents built on top of them.

 🏢 I am currently interning at Cohere as a Member of Technical Staff, working with the Code Agents team on reward design for code generation.